BroProducts/mem/design/maps/map1/readme.md

-The Goal of the map is to kill the enemy team first
+The Goal of the map is to kill the enemy team first The Matches should be very short.
+Max 5 mins. after time is over every player gets debuffs so they are weeker

 the winner team automaticly joins the queue for the next match and builds up a winning streak